rockettown1/tripletriad/README.md

 Just for fun weekend project (working but unfinished).
 Built quite quickly so expect a lot of refactoring required/making code DRYer.

 NOTE: This is just client-side code only (non of your data will be persisted, if you win cards for example) So refresh the page and all will be lost.
-I've still got to write the cpu algorithm so you'll have to also control the second player yourself if you want to have a mess around with it now.
+The CPU algorithm is dumb, so I'll come back to this later.

 Also, if you're familiar with FF8 - it only has the basic Open rule as of yet.